fivenorth-io/loop-sdk/README.md

 ```

 This will open a modal with a QR code for the user to scan with their Loop wallet.
+If you set `requestOpenMode` to `'popup'` (or `'tab'`), each signing/transaction request will also open the wallet dashboard and auto-close the popup once the wallet responds.

 ### 3. Using the Provider